BoD/android-contentprovider-generator/README.md

 (...)

-// This is where you declare a few parameters that will be used to generate the code acpg {
+// This is where you declare a few parameters used to generate the code acpg {
     // Where to find the entity files (see below)
     // Optional - default value: 'etc/acpg' in the root project